oracle/rewrite-recipes/README.md

 #### Get your code

 Clone your project to your local machine.

+> [!IMPORTANT]
-Note that the run command will make changes to your code, always make sure you have a backup of your code.
+> Note that the run command will make changes to your code, always make sure you have a backup of your code.
+When using git, create a branch and use git diff to see the differences.

 #### Run the recipe